 Is Online Reputation Management part of your New Year’s resolution?
 In 2020, it’s more important than ever to put your best foot forward for potential clients, partners, and employees by fostering a positive online presence.

 Good ORM for your brand starts with search results and online review sites.
-The majority of our ORM projects here at Go Fish Digital revolve around SERPs improvement and review site rating improvement.
+The majority of our ORM agency’s projects here at Go Fish Digital revolve around suppressing negative search results and review site rating improvement.
 Optimizing these areas is a good start for taking control of how your brand is perceived.

 But there are other places where negative sentiment about your brand may be showing up.
 If ORM is going to be a focus for you or your business in 2020, it’s important to develop a strategy for these often-overlooked channels.